 So go get your baking on and make a batch today!
 I would love to hear what jam you like best!

-1/3 cup low sugar raspberry preserves or any flavor you want
+- ⅓ cup low sugar raspberry preserves, or any other flavor you love

 - In a medium bowl, whisk together all-purpose flour. wheat flour, baking powder and salt.